Giant nuthatch: Taxonomy

-The giant nuthatch was described in 1876 under its current binomial name, Sitta magna, by the British naturalist Robert Ramsay.
-Hans Edmund Wolters proposed the division of the genus Sitta into subgenera in 1975–1982.
-The giant nuthatch is placed in Sitta (Sitta) (Linnaeus, 1758).
+The giant nuthatch was described in 1876 under its current binomial name Sitta magna by the British naturalist Robert Ramsay.
+Hans Edmund Wolters proposed the division of the genus Sitta into subgenera in 1975–1982; in this, the giant nuthatch is placed in Sitta subgenus Sitta (Linnaeus, 1758).
 According to the International Ornithological Congress and Alan P. Peterson, there are two subspecies.